Provizanta/ansible-role-logstash/README.md

-Logstash
+Ansible role: Logstash
 =========

 Logstash installation and configuration role for ELK stack.
+Allows to install arbitrary plugins and introduce new pipeline configurations.

 Requirements
 ------------